lmeulen/FitbitDownload/README.md

 - The cached responses are stored as JSON.
 The original repsonse is stored.
 - The datafiles are stored as csv (per day).
 - The database is in SQLite format.

+## Notebooks ##
+For educational purposes two notebooks are present.
+These use the SQLite database file as input.